Table of Content

 If your supplier can't do a live video call, move on.

-Layer 3: Use Your Sample Order as a Test
+3 Use Your Sample Order as a Test

 A sample order tests more than product quality — it stress-tests communication, packaging accuracy, and deadline reliability.